-6. PPL ensures electronic, machine-readable and free of charge access to tender documentation amendments, either the full text or key information contained in these documents. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency 7.
-PPL ensures electronic, machine-readable and free of charge access to tender candidate applications (all documents needed for the request to participate in a tender), either the full text or key information contained in these documents. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency 8.
-PPL ensures electronic, machine-readable and free of charge access to information about the bids offered by tender participant. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency 9.
-PPL ensures electronic, machine-readable and free of charge access to decisions of the tender commission, either the full text or key information contained in these documents. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency 10.
-Unless justified by the subject-matter of the contract, technical specifications shall not refer to a specific make or source, or a particular process which characterizes the products or services provided by a specific economic operator, or to trade marks, patents, types or a specific origin or production with the effect of favoring or eliminating certain undertakings or certain products. - [1 point] Competitiveness and Impartiality Source: EU Standard
+PPL ensures electronic, machine-readable and free of charge access to tender candidate applications (all documents needed for the request to participate in a tender), either the full text or key information contained in these documents. - [1 point] 0 Tender candidate applications are not public in full.
+Only the information about the bidder and the price offered are public.
+Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency PPL ensures electronic, machine-readable and free of charge access to information about the bids offered by tender participant. - [1 point] 1 Access to full tender candidate application are not available according the PPL, but key information about bids are avilable in final report according the PPL § 217.
+Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Annex No. 8 to Regulation No. 168/2016 Coll. on the publication of forms for the purposes of the Public Procurement Act and the profile of the contracting entity.
+Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency PPL ensures electronic, machine-readable and free of charge access to tender candidate applications (all documents needed for the request to participate in a tender), either the full text or key information contained in these documents. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] Electronic, machine-readable, not free of charge - [0.75] Electronic, non-machine-readable - [0.5] Only on paper - [0.25] None - [0] Transparency PPL ensures electronic, machine-readable and free of charge access to information about the bids offered by tender participant. - [1 point] Scoring Method Electronic, machine-readable, free of charge - [1] • Electronic, non-machine-readable - [0.5] • Only on paper - [0.25] • None - [0] Transparency PPL ensures electronic, machine-readable and free of charge access to tender candidate applications (all documents needed for the request to participate in a tender), either the full text or key information contained in these documents. - [1 point] Scoring Method • Electronic, machine-readable, free of charge - [1] • Electronic, machine-readable, not free of charge - [0.75] • Electronic, non-machine-readable - [0.5] • Only on paper - [0.25] • None - [0] Transparency PPL ensures electronic, machine-readable and free of charge access to information about the bids offered by tender participant. - [1 point] Scoring Method • Electronic, machine-readable, free of charge - [1]